Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

 Q: How do I get to Martha's Vineyard?

 A: The Steamship Authority ferry from Woods Hole, Massachusetts is how most people arrive.
 The ride takes 45 minutes and costs about $9.50 one-way for walk-on passengers (2026 rates).
-If you're bringing a car, you'll need a reservation months in advance for summer — it's $85-95 one-way for a standard vehicle plus driver, and summer slots sell out in March.
+Bringing a car means reserving months in advance for summer — it's $85-95 one-way for a standard vehicle plus driver, and summer slots sell out in March.

 Alternatively, seasonal flights operate from Boston (BOS), JFK, and Newark to Martha's Vineyard Airport (MVY).
 Cape Air runs year-round turboprops from Boston for about $150-250 one-way.

-Q: Do I need a car on the island?
+Q: Do you need a car on the island?

 A: Honestly, no — not for a short trip.
 The three "down-island" towns (Vineyard Haven, Oak Bluffs, Edgartown) are connected by bike paths and the island bus system (VTA, $1.25 per ride or $8 day pass).
 Bikes are the preferred way to get around — $25-40/day from shops near the ferry terminals.